illiasaveliev/image-viewer-containers/docs/part3/part.md

 ## Configure CORS for Image Viewer API

-1. **Redeploy API** with a **WebappRedirectUrl** parameter - the value to the created CloudFront URL, for ex. https://d11slzrsa9srg2n2.cloudfront.net
+1. **Redeploy API** with a **WebappRedirectUrl** parameter - the value of the created CloudFront URL, for ex. https://d11slzrsa9srg2n2.cloudfront.net

     ```bash
     aws cloudformation deploy --force-upload --no-fail-on-empty-changeset \